-- (1) Figures as of and for the years ended 31 December 2019 and 2018 were extracted from the 2019 Consolidated Annual Financial Statements and 2018 Consolidated Annual Financial Statements, respectively. - (2) Figures as of and for the year ended 31 December 2018 have been restated due to intercompany reclassification from continued to discontinued operations, with a negative impact of €4.9 million. - (3) Figures as of and for the year ended 31 December 2018 have been restated due to Real Estate business included in the Construction division, with a positive impact of €19.4 million.
+- (2) Figures as of and for the year ended 31 December 2018 have been restated due to intercompany reclassification from continued to discontinued operations, with a negative impact of €4.9 million. - (3) Heathrow Airport Holdings Limited and AGS Airports Holdings Limited, which are included in the Airports Business Division, are not Group companies to the extent that are consolidated using the equity method. - (4) Figures as of and for the year ended 31 December 2018 have been restated due to Real Estate business included in the Construction division, with a positive impact of €19.4 million.